Local Business Leaders Urge Passage of Save Local Business Act at Federal Level

-Coalition to Save Local Businesses Executive Director Michael Layman released the statement below following the passage of the U.S. House Labor, Health and Human Services, Education, and Related Agencies Appropriations Subcommittee funding bill this morning, which includes a provision to save local businesses from further enforcement of the National Labor Relations Board’s (NLRB) harmful and overly expansive “joint employer” policy:
+WASHINGTON, September 14 — Coalition to Save Local Businesses Executive Director Michael Layman released the statement below following House passage of H.R.
+3354, the “Make America Secure and Prosperous Appropriations Act, 2018,” which includes a provision prohibiting funds from being used to enforce the National Labor Relations Board’s (NLRB) expanded “joint employer” policy: